 3 Steps to Sell Carbon Credits: Make Money Saving the Planet!

 Protecting our planet from the ravages of climate change is perhaps the most important challenge our species has faced.
 But fortunately for the ecologically minded (and everyone), saving the planet doesn’t have to mean going broke in the process.
-If you’re wondering how to sell carbon credits or carbon offsets, and actually make money while saving the planet, then you’ve come to the right place.
+If you’re wondering how to sell tree planting carbon offsets, and actually make money while saving the planet, then you’ve come to the right place.

 What’s in This Carbon Trading Guide